confluentinc/ksql/docs/concepts/time-and-windows.rst

     real-time pipelines based on Apache Kafka and Kafka Streams) or it might be hours, like for batch pipelines based on Apache Hadoop or Apache Spark.

-Kafka Streams assigns a timestamp to every data record by using *timestamp extractors*, which are per-record timestamps that describe the progress of a stream over time.
+KSQL assigns a timestamp to every data record by using *timestamp extractors*, which are per-record timestamps that describe the progress of a stream over time.
 Timestamps are used by time-dependent operations, like joins.

-We call it the *application event-time* to differentiate with the wall-clock-time when the application is running.
-Application event-time is also used to synchronize multiple input streams within the same application.

 Records may be out-of-order within the stream.

 Concrete implementations of timestamp extractors may retrieve or compute timestamps based on the actual contents of data records such as an embedded timestamp field to provide